swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 ## Changelog

-- 1.3 Larger revision to match latest runtime developments
+- 1.3 Larger revision to match the latest runtime developments
   - recording arguments does not need to write into provided pointers; thanks to the calls being made in IRGen, we're able to handle things properly even without the heterogenous buffer approach.
 Thank you, Pavel Yaskevich
-  - simplify rules of readying actors across synchronous and asynchronous initializers, we can always ready "just before `self` is escaped", in either situation; This is thanks to latest developments in actor initializer semantics.
+  - simplify rules of readying actors across synchronous and asynchronous initializers, we can always ready "just before `self` is escaped", in either situation; This is thanks to the latest developments in actor initializer semantics.
 Thank you, Kavon Farvardin
   - express recording arguments and remote calls as "ad-hoc" requirements which are invoked directly by the compiler
   - various small cleanups to reflect the latest implementation state
 - 1.2 Drop implicitly distributed methods